justinlengch/beanleafbot/README.md

   - /log → inline keyboard of drinks (2 per row)
   - /menu → bullet list with prices, marks “(oat opt.)” when available
   - /undo → removes the last order from the Orders sheet (if any)
+- Access control: Only approved usernames (APPROVED_USERNAMES) can use /log and /undo; all users can use /menu.
 - Idempotency:
   - In-memory LRU for update_id to ignore retries
   - One-time guard per message to not re-show milk choices